Close sites icon close

 How many refugees have arrived in Europe?

-According to UNHCR data, by the end of 2022, the number of people displaced across borders hosted in European countries was 12.4 million.
-This is an increase of more than 5 million compared to 2021, primarily resulting from the full-scale invasion of Ukraine, which started in February 2022 and has resulted in one of the largest human displacement crises globally.
+According to UNHCR data, by the end of 2023, the number of people displaced across borders hosted in European countries was 13 million.
+This is an increase of about 600,000 compared to 2022, primarily resulting from the full-scale war on Ukraine, which started in February 2022 and has resulted in one of the largest human displacement crises globally and the largest refugee influx in Europe in decades.

-Türkiye remained the largest refugee-hosting country worldwide, with 3.6 million refugees by end-2022.
-Germany is the second largest refugee-hosting country in the Europe region, hosting nearly 2.1 million refugees by the end of 2022.
+Türkiye remained among the largest refugee-hosting countries worldwide, with 3.3 million refugees by end-2023.
+Germany is the second-largest refugee-hosting country in the Europe region and the fourth-largest globally, hosting 2.6 million refugees by the end of 2023.

 See our Operational Data Portal for the Ukraine Refugee Situation for the latest numbers on refugee movements related to the Ukraine emergency.

-For up-to-date numbers of people arriving in Europe via Mediterranean and Northwest African maritime routes, as well as the numbers of people who have died or gone missing after attempting to cross the sea, you can have a look at this interactive data page.
+For up-to-date numbers of people arriving in Europe via the Mediterranean and Northwest African maritime routes, as well as the numbers of people who have died or gone missing after attempting to cross the sea, please see our Operational Data Portal for the Mediterranean Situation.

-You can find more statistics and data visualizations on the numbers of refugees and asylum-seekers in Europe on UNHCR’s data portal, Eurostat, the EU’s statistical office, and in the latest Global Trends Report.
+You can find more statistics and data visualizations on the numbers of refugees and asylum-seekers in Europe on our Figures at a glance page, Eurostat, the EU’s statistical office, and in the latest UNHCR’s Global Trends Report

 Are all refugees coming to Europe?